1 October

 1987 Soundgarden release their first EP, Screaming Life, on Sub Pop Records.
 Recorded in 1986 at Reciprocal Recording in Seattle, Washington, the six-song release is co-produced by Jack Endino.More

-1985 Madonna makes her acting debut in the low-budget independent film A Certain Sacrifice.
-Filmed five years earlier, it's released on video to capitalize on the pop star's fame.
+1985 The low-budget independent film A Certain Sacrifice, starring Madonna, is released on home video to capitalize on the pop star's fame.
+It was filmed five years earlier but was never released in theaters.

 1983 The first ever David Bowie convention is held in London's Cunard Hotel.
 Speakers at the convention include Bowie's former dance teacher, Lindsay Kemp; Bowie's former manager, Ken Pitt; guitar player John Hutchinson; Bowie archivist, Kev Cann; and photographer Ray Stevenson.